Jorenar/blog/2023-02-26-gotophobia-harmful.md

 ## Less trivial example

-For those, I'm willing to break the overall monochrome theme of the site and define colors for syntax highlights.
+For those examples I'm willing to break the overall monochrome theme of the site and define colors for syntax highlights.
 Even with simple parsing done by kramdown (your code editor would certainty do a better job here), we already notice labels and `goto` statements standing out a little from the rest of the code.
 Flags on the other hand get lost among other variables.

 <style>
 .k, .kt  { color: #66d9ef; font-weight:bold }